Conformal invariance of boundary touching loops of FK Ising model: Tightness of trees and loop collections

 \subsection{A probability bound on multiple crossings by the tree}

-Multiple crossings of annuli by random curves was considered in \cite{Aizenman:1999dt, Kemppainen:2012vm}.
-Below we state the consequences for that type of result for the FK Ising exploration tree.
-Before that we make some crucial definitions.
+An approach to establish compactness properties of sequences of probability measures based on probability bounds of multiple crossings of annuli by random curves was set up in \cite{Kemppainen:2012vm} extending the results of \cite{Aizenman:1999dt}.
+Below we use that type of result for the FK Ising exploration tree.
+We start from the essential definitions.